 There is a long-held belief in the design community that the style of a house should dictate the style of decor But, in truth, a juxtaposition between the decor and architecture can often lead to far more interesting results.

 Galvanized steel, cast concrete, zinc roofing and an abundance of hard- and softwoods form the foundation for a Cape Town home that hugs the cliffs in Bantry Bay.
 Designed by architects SAOTA in collaboration with Antoni Associates.

 This gorgeous home is filled with a sense of romance from bygone days.
 Recently updated, the home features natural materials from plastered walls to stone floors and wood-beam ceilings.
 If you thought that plain walls were boring, think again...

 Catering for the growing needs of a family, the Lenrock Showhouse illustrates how living the lifestyle you thought you may only ever dream of, can be an everyday reality.
-Living spaces have been design to allow a family to grow into them over time, while a well-planned layout with ideal proportions also allows a smaller family to feel right at home.

 You only have to look at a single interior designed by Robert Kaner to understand how easily form, function and colour can so easily work together to create modern living spaces that are comfortable and warm.

 With a philosophy to create timeless, emotionally evocative interiors, designers McAlpine Booth and Ferrier are internationally acclaimed for their work.
-Creating interiors that are comfortable and elegant at the same time is not easy, but these home interiors show that it is possible to have both.

 This divine Swedish apartment is decorated in pure whites throughout.
 The effect is a small space that feels spacious and has a fairytale atmosphere.
 Clever layering of textures and a few subtle splashes of colour here and there make the rooms feel anything but sterile.